johno/johnotander.github.io/_posts/2014-03-11-getting-started-with-ember-js.md

 ## Get started by generating the Ember app with Yeoman

-First, we need to install npm.
+First, we need to install npm since Yeoman is an node package.

 ### Installing npm